 What are genes?

-DNA is an extremely long molecule which contains the instructions to create and maintain our bodies.
 A gene is a section of DNA that contains the instructions for the production of one specific protein.
 Proteins are essential parts of cells and play a role in every process occurring within the cell, as well as having structural or mechanical functions which help maintain the cells’ shape.
-It is estimated that we have about 30,000 different genes.
+It is estimated that we have about 25,000 different genes.

 What are exons?